Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlit_oss_to_sis_bootstrap/streamlit_oss_to_sis_bootstrap.md

 In this chapter, we'll cover the following topics:

--  ✅ Creating a Streamlit Cloud account
+✅ Creating a Streamlit Cloud account, if you don't have one

--  ✅ Preparing your app for deployment
+✅ Preparing your app for deployment

--  ✅ Connecting your GitHub repository to Streamlit Cloud
+✅ Connecting your GitHub repository to Streamlit Cloud

--  ✅ Configuring your app settings on Streamlit Cloud
+✅ Configuring your app settings on Streamlit Cloud

--  ✅ Deploying your app and accessing it via a public URL
+✅ Deploying your app and accessing it via a public URL

--  ✅ Making updates to your app and watch application refresh automatically in few seconds
+✅ Making updates to your app and watch application refresh automatically in few seconds

 By the end of this chapter, you'll have a live, publicly accessible Streamlit app that serves as a foundation for your application-building exercises.
 You'll be able to share the URL with others, gather feedback, and iterate on your app as you progress through the tutorial.